 The first objects in the collection from Bab edh Dhra were picked up in 1924 during a survey of the Dead Sea Plain conducted by Albright and Kyle in search of Sodom and Gomorrah.
 In 1965 and 1967 the site was excavated by Paul Lapp, who discovered a large cemetery with four distinguishable periods and a village and town site.
 After Lapp's untimely death in 1970, Thomas Schaub and Walter Rast continued his work and expanded excavation to neighboring sites on the Dead Sea Plain.

-Curator Emerita Nancy Lapp and co-author Tristan Barako are currently completing a final report for Rumeith, an Iron Age site in northern Jordan excavated in 1962 and 1967 and left without full interpretation when Paul Lapp died in 1970.
-The Rumeith collection includes a significant number of stone vessels and tools and ceramic vessels and sherds that are currently being processed.
+Curator Emerita Nancy Lapp and co-author Tristan Barako published the final report for Rumeith in 2015.
+The Iron Age site in northern Jordan was excavated in 1962 and 1967 but left without full interpretation when Paul Lapp died in 1970.

 In addition to these core collections, the museum holds small collections of published artifacts from Ashdod, Tel el Ful, Wadi el Daliyeh, and Ghassul, as well as 2078 artifacts registered and described but without full provenience.